top of page

 • Long recovery time after drawing off hot water

-Sludge might also be to blame if some radiators aren’t warming up while others work properly.
+Sludge may also be to blame if some radiators aren’t heating while others are working properly.

 You’ll find information below about the causes of sludge in your central heating system.
 We’ll also explain the power flushing process.